WiQuery/wiquery/README.md

-# WiQuery for Wicket 7.x
+# WiQuery for Apache Wicket 7.x

 WiQuery is a project to simply Wicket integration with jQuery and jQuery UI.